BrianBeilby/Purneet-Website/README.md

-# Dim Eye Show Website
+# Dim Eye Show Websit

 Welcome to the Dim Eye Show website!
 This project is built using Next.js, Tailwind CSS, and Framer Motion, creating a sleek and modern single-page application (SPA) for showcasing the podcast.